 This reform has been designed to make sure you really can afford to pay off your credit card debts sooner than later.
 It’s also designed to keep you out of financial hot water.
 You’ll still be able to make low minimum repayments on credit cards.

-Credit card reform no 3: you can cancel your credit card or reduce the limit online
+You can cancel your credit card or reduce the limit online

 From the 1st of January, 2019, credit issuers must give you the option to cancel your credit card account or reduce your limit over the internet.